ICB-DCM/ODEMM/ReadMe.md

-# ODEMMToolbox - ODE constrained mixture modeling
+# ODEMM - ODE constrained mixture modeling

-ODEMMToolbox is a toolbox for modeling heterogeneous cell populations in MathWorks MATLAB using mixture models and ordinary differential equation (ODE) models.
+ODEMM is a toolbox for modeling heterogeneous cell populations in MathWorks MATLAB using mixture models and ordinary differential equation (ODE) models.

-ODEMMToolbox offers
+ODEMM offers
 * models that are able to include mechanistic descriptions of the means of individual subpopulations, and
 * hierarchical population models that incorporate means and covariances of the individual subpopulations.